a collection of lightweight TypeScript packages for AT Protocol, the protocol powering Bluesky

 // after login, save the session

-localStorage.setItem('session', JSON.stringify(manager.session));
+localStorage.setItem('session', JSON.stringify(auth.session));

 // later, restore the session